Garfield: A Comic Strip Phenomenon and its Influence on Animal Characters in Comics

 Does history repeat itself?

 He has yellow cheeks, orange hair, and talks.
 Garfield?
 Not in this case.
 Just as Schulz’s work was essential for the creation of Jim Davis, the same would have happened with Garfield towards Gaturro, another cartoonish cat with similar characteristics, created by the Argentinean Nik.
 The author, who has drawn attention over the years for pieces that are too similar, others almost identical, to works by other authors, including Quino.
-Although Davis has not said anything about this “unacknowledged son”, who did speak is Gary Barker, an artist who has worked as Garfield’s official cartoonist.
+Although Davis has not said anything regarding this “unacknowledged son”, who did speak is Gary Barker, an artist who has worked as Garfield’s official cartoonist.
 In a post to Instagram, he drew Gaturro surrounded by Garfield and the dog Odie, visibly confused.
 And how not to be.
 ARG

 1687217279